 Lybrate.com has top trusted Radiologists from across India.
-You will find Radiologists with more than 29 years of experience on Lybrate.com.
+You will find Radiologists with more than 26 years of experience on Lybrate.com.
 You can find Radiologists online in Hyderabad and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Rammurti S

 Diagnostic X- Ray